stopthatcow/stopthatcow.github.io/cheesemaking.md

 ### Recipes
 Gavin Webber's YouTube [tutorials](https://www.youtube.com/channel/UCE31MqUy6nIMJ_f8y4R3_AA) are a great resource.
 This is the YouTube channel that I watched and followed when I was starting out.
 He breaks down the process in an easy to consume way and even has videos showing tastings!
 Once you feel more comfortable with the process you can move on to more complex [recipes](https://cheesemaking.com/collections/recipes).
 I also own a copy of [Home Cheese Making](https://cheesemaking.com/products/home-cheese-making-book) (4th edition) by Rikki Carroll.
 It's widely considered *the* go-to book for home cheesemaking.
 It is a great resource!

-### Supplies
-I get most of my supplies from [New England Cheese Supply](https://cheesemaking.com/).
-They have a full range of cultures, rennet, moulds and molds.
-Be sure to join their email list as you get 10% off your first order.

 ### Custom equipment
 Over the years I have put together some custom equipment for cheesemaking.
 Hopefully someday I will provide deep-dives into how each of these came together.